keycloakify/docs.keycloakify.dev/importing-assets/in-react-components.md

 ## Import from the public directory

-Let's use this plarceholder for the demo: [logo.png](https://github.com/keycloakify/keycloakify/releases/download/v0.0.1/logo.png).
+Let's use this placeholder for the demo: [logo.png](https://github.com/keycloakify/keycloakify/releases/download/v0.0.1/logo.png).

 We put the file in public/img/logo.png